bonnette/MIDI_Glockenspiel/README.md

 </br>
 https://www.instructables.com/id/Making-the-Spielatron-Robotic-Glockenspiel/
 </br>
-See my AutoGlockenspiel repository for more information on my implementation of their project.</br>
+See my AutoGlockenspiel repository for more information on my implementation of the "Instructable" project.</br>

 The repository that you are currently looking at (although it was inspired by the Spielatron Instructable) is a totally different interpretation.
 </br></br>